 “Given the choice, we decided not to use isopropanol.
 It smells like a hospital and dries too fast, from our experiments, compared to the alternatives.
 We use a small amount of alcohol (non-iso) in our G2 Fluid and SC1 Stylus Cleaning Fluid, mainly as a blending agent.
 All of the ingredients in our fluids are water-loving and blend quickly.
 The combination works well.”

-When I dug deeper to find information on this supposed protective layer, I couldn’t find much information, anything I did find seemed to suggest that it’s a myth.
-Nevertheless, fears of iso alcohols effect on the vinyl record surface are fairly wide-spread, but despite these concerns, the internet (and the market for that matter) is awash with cleaning solutions that contain iso alcohol, often in quite high quantities.
+However, when I dug deeper to find information on this supposed protective layer, I couldn’t find much information, anything I did find seemed to suggest that it’s a myth.
+There’s a good chance, I would say, that what they really mean here is the removal or leaching of plasticizers, as per Dr Bruce Maier’s research.
+Regardless, fears of iso alcohol’s effect on the vinyl record surface are fairly widespread, but despite these concerns, the internet (and the market for that matter) is awash with cleaning solutions that contain iso alcohol, often in quite high quantities.

 Steve Chase added further comment on DIY cleaning, suggesting that while it might be safe when used sparingly, it’s not GrooveWasher’s preferred or recommended approach.
 “Isopropyl alcohol, in low concentration to total volume, appears to be safe to use on vinyl records”, explains Steve.
 “We don’t like it.
 But it is very popular with DIY record cleaning fluid makers.
 Some of the recipes we have seen are pretty scary.
 Again, we choose to use an abundance of caution with our records.”